-Also take a moment to check out the huge number of testimonies and comments by parents sharing their babies’ head-shaking at the bottom of this post.
+Also, take a moment to check out the huge number of testimonies and comments by parents sharing their babies’ head-shaking at the bottom of this post.

-So, if a baby starts shaking head, should we just relax and enjoy this new skill our baby has developed?
+So, if a baby starts shaking the head, should we just relax and enjoy this new skill our baby has developed?
 Well, maybe.
 Head shaking is quite common and a variety of this repetitive behavior is a baby hitting his or her head, something you can read about here.